Kareena Kapoor Had A Blast With Karisma Kapoor, Malaika Arora, Amrita Arora & Karan Johar On Easter!

 The Extended Squad!

-Apart from the usual sqaud - Kareena Kapoor, Malaika Arora, Amrita Arora and Karan Johar, the new entrants this time for the Easter celebrations are Sanjay Kapoor, Maheep Kapoor and Seema Khan.
+Apart from the usual squad - Kareena Kapoor, Malaika Arora, Amrita Arora and Karan Johar, the new entrants this time for the Easter celebrations are Sanjay Kapoor, Maheep Kapoor and Seema Khan.

 But First, Selfie!

-Karan Johar takes a selfie with his bestie Kareena Kapoor and it looks like the film-maker has mastered the art of taking some really good quality selfies.
+Karan Johar takes a selfie with his bestie Kareena Kapoor and the film-maker has mastered the art of taking some really good quality selfies.
 Don't you think?

-The Kapoor's Go Out For Lunch
+The Kapoors Go Out For Lunch

 Kareena Kapoor and Karisma Kapoor go out for a family lunch in Mumbai and they're so blessed and lucky to have such a warm extended family.